Recently, every website on our primary server was simultaneously attacked. The offending party indiscriminately replaced the contents of every

 A comprehensive survey of the damage is critical.
 Examine code, files, settings, parameters, databases, scripts — everything.
 As you begin to understand the nature of the attack, do some research.
 Assume the worst — a seemingly minor attack could turn out to be quite extensive.
 Use a reverse IP tool to check for damage on neighboring domains on your server.
 Determine the specificity of the attack.
 If the attack is directed at your sites exclusively, proceed with extreme caution — someone could be watching your every move.
 In general, the more specific the attack, the greater the immediate threat.

 Of course, with high-profile sites, time is of the essence.
 Take as much time as possible to research the attack before taking any restorative actions.
 Search the internet for any key phrases present after the attack.
-If no text is associated with the attack, describe the aftermath and search for associated key terms and phrases.
+If no text is associated with the attack, describe the aftermath and search for related key terms and phrases.

 Once you begin to understand the attack, it is time to dig deep into logs.
 Hopefully, you have access to your server, cPanel, or some other online server interface.
 Investigate your error logs, access logs, and statistics logs.
 Look for unusual behavior, unexpected errors, and patterns of access indicative of an attack.
-Extensive stays (look for "Visits Duration" data) at URL's containing forms or other input fields are prime suspects.
+Extensive stays (look for “Visits Duration” data) at URL’s containing forms or other input fields are prime suspects.
 Also look for activity or access of unlisted pages, scripts, or other content.
-Remember, take notes, screenshots, etc.
+Remember, take notes, screenshots, and so forth.